nix-community/nix-direnv/README.md

 $ direnv allow
 ```

+If you haven't used direnv before, make sure to [hook it into your shell](https://direnv.net/docs/hook.html) first.

 ## Flakes support

 nix-direnv also comes with a flake alternative.
 The code is tested and works however